kwhitley/treeize/README.md

       ],
       "movies": [
         {
-          "name": "The Prestige"
+          "title": "The Prestige"
         },
         {
-          "name": "The Dark Knight Rises"
+          "title": "The Dark Knight Rises"
         }
       ]
     },